knut-erik/csp-workshop/content/csp-presentation.md

     color: #F9EAD4;
   }

+  section blockquote {
+    margin:auto;
+  }

 ---

 <!-- _class: lead -->
 # Content Security Policies<br>Workshop

->Security isn’t something you buy
+>Security isn’t something you buy it’s something you do!
->it’s something you do

 ---

 # Agenda

 ```
-09:00 - 10:00 - Why do we need CSP - the risk of injections
+09:00 - 09:30 - Why do we need CSP - the risk of injections
               - What is CSP
               - How can we use CSP
-00:00 - 00:00 - CSP directives:
+09:30 - 11:00 - CSP directives - with a ☕️ break :
-              - `default-src`
+              - "default-src"
-              - `script-src` - `style-src` - `font-src`
+              - "script-src" - "style-src" - "font-src"
-              - `connect-src`
+              - "connect-src"
-              - Media directives - `img-src` and `media-src`
+              - Media directives - "img-src" and "media-src"
-00:00 - 00:00 - Reporting URI - logging violation issues
+11:00 - 11:30 - Reporting URI - logging violation issues
-              - `report-uri` directive
+              - "report-uri" directive
               - Migration approach for your existing project
-00:00 - 00:00 - Summary
+11:45 - 12:00 - Summary
 ```

 ---